Ivsoffy/WIKI_parser/README.md

 <h2 id="chapter-v" >Chapter V</h2>
 <h3 id="ex01">Exercise 01: Shortcuts</h3>

- &mdash; I see.
-But why are Welsh Corgi so close to King Solomon?
+ "I see.
+But why are Welsh Corgi so close to King Solomon?"

 Harry wanted to say that he has no idea, but then he noticed the smiling eyes of the wizard.

- &mdash; Frankly speaking, I highly doubt it's the weirdest connection there, - said the boy. - But don't you think, sir, it's...
+ "Frankly speaking, I highly doubt it's the weirdest connection there," said the boy, "but don't you think, sir, it's..."

- &mdash; ...absolutely fascinating! - finished the wizard.
-I think I've underestimated muggles' technologies here, well done.
-Anyway, but how do we figure out how closely are two pages connected to each other?
+ "..absolutely fascinating!" finished the wizard.
+"I think I've underestimated muggles' technologies here, well done.
+Anyway, but how do we figure out how closely are two pages connected to each other?"

 Harry thought for a moment.

- &mdash; I assume we can try and find the shortest path from one page to another.
-This is a pretty complicated task with a regular book, but it becomes a lot easier on a serialized graph.
+ "I assume we can try and find the shortest path from one page to another.
+This is a pretty complicated task with a regular book, but it becomes a lot easier on a serialized graph."

 -----